Want to be a freelancer or contractor? Here's what you need to know.

 The Disadvantages of Freelancing

 Freelancing isn't perfect for everyone, and not everyone is suited to it.
 Here are a few of the downsides:

-Your clients have schedules, too.
+- Your clients have schedules, too.
 Yes, you can set your own hours for the most part, but if a client can only see you at dawn on Tuesday, you'll need to get up with the crows.
+You likely will need work within deadlines as well.

 - You probably won't be super-successful overnight.
 Getting enough clients to support yourself and your family through freelancing can take a while, and many freelancers experience an ebb and flow in their work.
 You'll have to plan for lean times and be ready to work hard to deliver work on time when work is plentiful.
 Breaking in with lower costs might be necessary, but find clients willing to pay for quality as quickly as possible.

 - Managing multiple clients and projects can be a challenge.
 Although some people like the variety of working on several projects at once, others might find it difficult to keep track of deadlines.
 You have to pace yourself to produce and deliver quality work on time.
 Great time management systems and organization are key.

-You'll have to pay for your own benefits.
+- You'll have to pay for your own benefits.
 You'll lose out on perks like employer-sponsored healthcare and retirement plans.
+Depending on the work you do, there might be professional associations that you can join to get group health insurance rates.

 - You'll have to pay self-employment tax.
 This is the flip side of paying taxes on less income.
 When you work for someone else, your employer pays half your Medicare and Social Security taxes, but now you effectively are your employer.
 You'll have to pay both halves.
 This is commonly referred to as the self-employment tax.